 Departs from the southeast corner of Michigan Avenue and the Chicago River

 A "must" for out-of-towners and Chicagoans alike.
-Chicago Architecture Foundation certified volunteer tour guides—called docents—interpret more than 50 buildings along the Chicago River, revealing how the city grew from a small back-country outpost into one of the world's most important crossroads in less than 100 years.
+Chicago Architecture Center certified volunteer tour guides—called docents—interpret more than 50 buildings along the Chicago River, revealing how the city grew from a small back-country outpost into one of the world's most important crossroads in less than 100 years.
 Check for half-price tickets!

 For more recommendations, send a tweet to @ChicagoPlays with the dates of your Chicago trip and the type of show you’re looking for!